toddcf/toddcf-author/README.md

 ### iPhone Problems:

 - All buttons seem to be screwed up -- overlapping, etc.
+  - about.html
+  - novels.html
-- Index:
+  - short-stories.html
-  - Footer won't stick to bottom.
 - Contact:
   - Form extends below bg image, creating a white space.
 - About: